-Do you suffer a chaotic ever-increasing barrage of expectations and demands that make life seem chaotic?
-Here are some tips that may help you calm the chaos that eventuates as we try to meet everyone’s (including our own) expectations.
+Do you suffer an ever-increasing barrage of expectations and demands that make life seem chaotic?
+Here are some tips that may help you calm the chaos that arises when we try to meet everyone’s (including our own) expectations.

 Sensibility is the ability to perceive stimuli.³